v4m3rrr/HackArena2.5-StereoTanks/README.md

 #### Windows

-1. To run the GUI Client, you need to have .NET Runtime 8.0 installed.
-You can download it from [official site](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-2. Download appropriate binaries of client in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
+- Download appropriate zip file for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.

-3. Unzip the downloaded files.
+- Unzip the downloaded file.

-4. Navigate to the folder with the client executable and run `GameClient.exe`.
+- Run the client by double clicking on the `GameClient.exe` file.

 #### Linux / macOS

-1. To run the GUI Client, you need to have .NET Runtime 8.0 installed.
-You can download it from [official site](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-2. Download appropriate binaries of client in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
+- Download appropriate zip file for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.

-3. Unzip the downloaded files.
+- Unzip the downloaded file.

-4. Navigate to the folder with the client binaries, open the terminal and run
-    ```bash
-    dotnet GameClient.dll
+- Add execute permissions to the client executable by running:
+    ```
+    chmod +x GameClient
+    ```
+- Run the client by typing:
+    ```
+    ./GameClient
     ```

 #### Playing the game as a player